in-the-keyhole/khs-syntax-tree-transformer/README.md

 1. Clone Repo
 2. Import as Maven Project into Eclipse or Intellij
+3. mvn install
-3. Execute main method with command line arguments for JSON input file and emitted Java package name.
+4. Execute main method with command line arguments for JSON input file and emitted Java package name (Maven taget classes must be on classpath)

 e.g.